0xAX/linux-insides/Concepts/initcall.md

 ```

-The seconds attribute - `__used` is defined in the [include/linux/compiler-gcc.h](https://github.com/torvalds/linux/blob/master/include/linux/compiler-gcc.h) header file and just expands to the definition of the following `gcc` attribute:
+The second attribute - `__used` is defined in the [include/linux/compiler-gcc.h](https://github.com/torvalds/linux/blob/master/include/linux/compiler-gcc.h) header file and it expands to the definition of the following `gcc` attribute:

 ```C
 #define __used   __attribute__((__used__))